dinesh1996/newSlackNodeJs/README.md

 # newSlackNodeJs
-Create an light version of Slack
+Create a light version of Slack using Node JS